erabhisheksingh/erabhisheksingh/README.md

             "python" : ["FastAPI", "Flask"],
             "go" : ["gorilla/mux"]
         },
-        "devOps" : ["AWS", "Azure", "Docker🐳", "Kubernetes"],
-        "databases" : ["MariaDB", "MySql", "H2", "Oracle"],
+        "Cloud Technologies" : ["AWS", "Azure services", "Docker🐳", "Kubernetes"], "databases" : ["MariaDB", "MySql", "H2", "Oracle", "MSSql"], }
-        "misc" : ["Apache Solr", "Spring Reactive", "HP Fortify"] }
-    architecture = ["Microservices", "CQRS Applications"]
     currentFocus = "Learning Azure"
 ```

-This year I'll focus on learning some of the DevOps tools like **Docker**, **Kubernetes** and **Azure**.
+This year I'll focus on learning **Azure**.
 I also started to test the waters of **GOLANG** and it's ecosystem.
-Created a few projects using **FastAPI** and **Gorilla/Mux** and will be creating a few more .
+Created a few projects using **FastAPI** and **Gorilla/Mux** and will be creating a few more.
 Hopefully by the end of the year will have good Golang skills too.

 If you find any of my Public projects as useful, feel free to **FORK**.